railsgirls/guides.railsgirls.com/README.md

 <a href="http://railsgirls.com" target="_blank"><img alt="Rails Girls" src="/images/rails-girls-logo.png" width="15%" align="right"></a>

-The purpose of Rails Girls is to give tools for women to understand technology.
-The Rails Girls events do this by providing a great first experience on building the Internet.
+The purpose of Rails Girls is to provide tools for women to understand technology.
+The Rails Girls conduct events and do this by providing a great begineer experience on building the Internet.

-Rails Girls was founded at the end of 2010 in Helsinki.
-Originally intended as a one-time event, we never thought to see so many chapters from all around the world!
+Rails Girls was found by the end of 2010 in Helsinki.
+Originally intended as a one-time event, Rails Girls never thought to see so many chapters from all around the world!
 This guide will help you get started.

 You can use our materials and instructions to roll out your own workshop in your city, workplace or kitchen!
-Read more about Rails Girls at http://railsgirls.com
+Read more on Rails Girls at http://railsgirls.com

 ## Quick start

-View the guides at https://guides.railsgirls.com or clone this repo and install & run [jekyll](https://github.com/mojombo/jekyll)
+View the guidelines at https://guides.railsgirls.com or clone this repo and install & run [jekyll](https://github.com/mojombo/jekyll)

 ### Installing jekyll